tryolabs/fashion-assistant/blogpost/blog.md

 ## **System integration and initial testing**

-The successful integration of various AI components into a seamless shopping assistant experience required a straightforward approach: encapsulating each function into a tool and crafting an agent to orchestrate these tools.
+The successful integration of various AI components into a seamless fashion assistant experience required a straightforward approach: encapsulating each function into a tool and crafting an agent to orchestrate these tools.

 ### **Agent creation and integration process**